Golden Gate to Ancient Rus'. VI

 Teacher. - What is the name of the most famous chronicle?

 Slide 20.
-Student. - One of the ancient Russian chronicles "The Tale of Bygone Years" was compiled in the Kiev-Pechersk Monastery by the monk Nestor, which tells about the birth of the Old Russian state.
+Student. - One of the ancient Russian chronicles, “The Tale of Bygone Years,” was compiled in the Kiev-Pechersk Monastery by monk Nestor, telling about the birth of the Old Russian state.
 Chronicles tell about our ancient history.

 Teacher. - What else did the Slavs use to record everyday decrees, letters, expenses?